Why To Choose Quality Over Quantity In Software Testing?

 For example, if your client is more focused on the branding aspect than even a pixelated logo issue would be high severity for you, if not for the developer.
 If he is aiming to build a financial application, then maybe UI and UX may be a lesser concern for him as compared to the security of his user’s data.
 Here ‘objective’ is the key.
 This is something we need to entrails in ourselves as testers.
 This should be your team OKR(Objectives and Key results) rather than those number driven metrics.

-OKR is a popular leadership process which helps individuals, teams and organization work together to fulfil their goals in one unified direction.
+OKR is a popular leadership process which helps individuals, teams and organization work together to fulfill their goals in one unified direction.
 Setup objectives across teams and organization.
 Such OKRs helps to focus on productivity and drives the company culture.

 Quality Is Subjective & May Change From Customer to Customer.

 It’s important how we lay down our testing efforts in alignment with these objectives.
-In fact, this helps us drive our decision of what to fix and what not to.
+In fact, this helps us drive our decision about what to fix and what not to.
 Hence it all comes down to the bottom line, the clearer picture you have for your stakeholder views and mission of their project, the better it will be to build and prioritize your testing efforts.
 Analyzing your risk by questioning yourself ‘what your customer wants’ will help you drive quality.
 This may sound more of a business analyst roles and responsibilities but let’s not forget we as testers need to have this elementary skill too.
 Our testing strategy is driven from these analyses itself.

 So let’s focus on writing a sufficient number of test cases that drives your customer and project objectives rather than focusing on writing a large number of test cases with no major crux involved in them.
 Highlighting the high severity issues rather than just filling your bucket with those umpteen number of minor bugs.
 Give precedence to the risk that can bring down your customer and not your evaluation matrix.